QuickPay-Operational-Performance/Data-and-code/QP1/Time-dependent treatment effects.md

 **Overall results:**

-- Nonzero delays: No significant change of quarterly, bi-quarterly, and quad-quarterly delay data.
-The treatment effect Treat*Post have consistent estimates.
+- Nonzero delays: No significant change in the treatment effect Treat*Post using quarterly, bi-quarterly, and quad-quarterly delay data.
 (Expected given that the majority of projects delay only once in the entire observation horizon.)
-- Probability of delay:
+- Probability of delay: Point estimate of the treatment effect Treat*Post have the same sign using quarterly, bi-quarterly, and quad-quarterly delay data but the significance level drops.
+In quad-quarterly delay data, the result is insignificant.
+Possibly due to the reduction in sample size.